 Each week, we provide bags of food for about 500 families in need.

-People may visit the Food Pantry once every two weeks.
+People may visit the Food Pantry once per week.
 Food is allocated based on the number of people in the family.

 Also included in the church’s food ministry is our weekly Wednesday St. Joe’s Kitchen, supported by several local churches, at which a free hot meal is served.